Study Abroad entry requirements

 First you need to be sure you qualify to study abroad.
 The questions on this page will help you decide.

-Applicants to the 2023/24 study abroad programme should have a minimum average of 60 achieved in the 2021/22 academic year.
+Applicants to the 2024/25 study abroad programme should have a minimum average of 60 achieved in the 2022/23 academic year.
 For most applicants, this will be the results of your 1st year at the University of Leeds.
-However, if you’re an inverting student or an Integrated Masters student going into your 3rd year of study at Leeds, we will instead be looking at your 2nd year average to determine your eligibility.
+However, if you’re an Integrated Masters student with the option of doing an additional year abroad and you’re going into your 3rd year of study at Leeds, we will instead be looking at your 2nd year average to determine your eligibility.

 If you achieved an average between 57 and 59.9 you may still be able to apply if you have the support of your School Study Abroad Coordinator.
 If this applies to you, please contact your coordinator before applying to ask whether they will support your application.
 You can find a list of coordinators here.